taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Succeeding with Agile:Software development using Scrum by Mike Cohn [4.01, 1832]
 - **Scrum and XP from the Trenches** (2nd, 2015) by Henrik Kniberg [4.21, 1802]
 - Agile Project Management with Scrum by Ken Schwaber [3.71, 1528]
+- Essential Scrum: A Practical Guide to the Most Popular Agile Process (Addison-Wesley Signature Series (2012) by Kenneth Rubin

 Kanban